msabramo/kallithea/docs/setup.rst

 Proxy pass-through authentication
 '''''''''''''''''''''''''''''''''

-In a proxy pass-through authentication setup, RhodeCode reads the user name from the ``X-Forwarded-User`` request header, which should be configured to be sent by the reverse-proxy server.
+In a proxy pass-through authentication setup, Kallithea reads the user name from the ``X-Forwarded-User`` request header, which should be configured to be sent by the reverse-proxy server.